Basilica of the Co-Cathedral of the Sacred Heart: Sacred Heart Co-Cathedral

-On October 4, 1974, Pope Paul VI renamed the Diocese of Wheeling as the Diocese of Wheeling-Charleston and Sacred Heart Church became the co-cathedral for the diocese.
-In 1980, the Capuchins left the parish after ministering at the parish for 79 years.
-A diocesan priest, the Rev. Edward Sadie became the cathedral rector.
+On October 4, 1974, Pope Paul VI renamed the Diocese of Wheeling as the Diocese of Wheeling-Charleston and designated Sacred Heart Church as the co-cathedral for the diocese.
+In 1980, the Capuchins left the parish after ministering there for 79 years.
+A diocesan priest, Edward Sadie, became the cathedral rector.

 Various renovation and building projects occurred in the 1980s.
-The parish initiated a capital fund drive called Growth In Faith Together to renovate the cathedral inside and out.
-The project included air-conditioning, cleaning and repairing the stained glass windows and a Schantz 58-rank, three-manual pipe organ (opus 1765).
-The parish purchased the former Kanawha Valley Hospital building to construct a parking lot and in 1985, dedicated the John XXIII Pastoral Center.
-New carpeting graced the sanctuary and furniture maker Edward Hillenbrand created a new Bishop's Chair, Ambo and Altar.
+The parish initiated a capital fund drive called "Growth In Faith Together" to renovate the cathedral interior and exterior.
+The project included air-conditioning, cleaning and repairing the stained glass windows and the installation of a Schantz 58-rank, three-manual pipe organ (opus 1765).
+The parish purchased the former Kanawha Valley Hospital building in Charleston to construct a parking lot and in 1985 dedicated the John XXIII Pastoral Center.
+New carpeting was installed in the sanctuary and furniture maker Edward Hillenbrand created a new mahogany cathedra, ambo and altar.
 Bishop Francis B. Schulte dedicated the completed cathedral in 1988.

-In the 1990s, the parish purchased Riverview Terrace to become a complex for the elderly.
-The purchase was made possible in part through the estates of Blanche and Maxine Horan.
-The parish joined with First Presbyterian Church to construct two houses for Habitat for Humanity.
+In 1993, the parish purchased Riverview Terrace for $1.23 million to become a complex for the elderly.
+The parish joined with the First Presbyterian Church in Charleston to construct two houses for Habitat for Humanity.

-In the first decade of the 21st century the parish purchased the parking lot of the Charleston newspaper, remodeled the Cenacle Retreat property for parish office space and apartments for the parish clergy, renaming it the Cordis Center.
-It also renovated the cathedral and added a new gathering space to the structure.
-On November 9, 2009, Pope Benedict XVI raised Sacred Heart to the dignity of a minor basilica.
+During the early 2000s, the parish purchased the parking lot of the Charleston newspaper.
+It also, remodeled the Cenacle Retreat property for parish office space and apartments for the parish clergy, renaming it the Cordis Center.
+The parish also renovated Sacred Heart and added a new gathering space to the structure.